AsmaAslam943/ECS-130-/README.md

-# ECS-130-
+# ECS-130
 This includes all of the Linear Algebra and algorithmic projects that I have completed throughout the course of ECS 130.
-This course entailed me to a deep amount of algorithmic and mathematical procedures
+This course entailed me to a deep amount of algorithmic and mathematical procedures, such as the Cholesky factorization, Householder algorithms, and other unique linear systems.
+The course's emphasis on linear systems gave me a deep understanding of ML designs and different methods to approach optimization in a coding environment.